 If you do see that icon, open up the driver and you’ll see a message box that reveals where the conflict is taking place.
 If you can’t find any device conflicts, move on to the next step – scanning your entire system.

 Run Spyware, Adware, Virus & Registry Scans

 While you’re in safe mode, perform all of your spyware, adware and virus scans.
 This is the best time to run these apps because any viruses that try to disable them in normal mode will likely be disabled at this point.
-I love Malwarebytes, which Jimmy reviewed here at MUO before.
-Also run your virus scan software.
-If you don’t have one, you really should get one.
-Check out Justin’s list of the top 10 free anti-virus software apps available.
+If you don’t have a virus scanner, you really should get one.
+Check out Justin’s list of the top 10 free anti-virus programs available.
 Install one and do a full scan.

 Another very useful scan to run is to check for any odd Registry entries or problems.
 A great open source app that can check your registry for any known problems is the Little Registry Cleaner which comes highly recommended by most users.